Here’s everything you need to know about how 2021 U.S. tax relief for small business programs will affect your tax return this year and next.

 Working with a professional all year round can help you keep your books in good standing come tax season.
 If things are a bit disorganized this time around (no judgment!), our bookkeeping partners at Bench can help.

-Leave the Filing to the Professionals
+Leave Your Tax Return to the Professionals

 about the author